content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/javascript/JS-closures.md

 -   In example-1, **a** is a **global** variable.
 -   In a web page, global variables belong to the page.
 -   Global variables can be used (and changed) by all other scripts in the page.

-1. Variables created **without** a declaration keyword (var, let, or const) are always global, even if they are created inside a function.
+2.Variables created **without** a declaration keyword (var, let, or const) are always global, even if they are created inside a function.

 **Example-2**